-12. King’s Cross, Good Area to Stay in London for Budget Travellers
+12. King’s Cross, Where to Stay in London on a Budget

 While you might immediately think ‘Harry Potter’ and start plotting afresh on how to get onto Platform 9¾, you should also think ‘Boudicca’ when you hear the words King’s Cross.

 The feisty Iceni leader is believed to be buried in a site that later became platform 9 or 10 in popular culture (or was she really a witch and vanished onto whatever the 60AD equivalent of the Hogwarts Express was?).